 Generally one or two elements will rate lower than the others.
 The lowest rating elements are the ones that you need to readjust to help you feel more balanced.
 To find the elements you need to focus on, it’s necessary to take time to unwind and self-reflect, reset and assess what is lacking or dominating.
 Be it work taking over spending time with your family, or fatigue and low activity levels t because you’re not getting enough good quality sleep.

 Whenever you feel that something is lacking or dominating, experience heightened levels of stress, anxiety or fatigue starts creeping in – it’s time to unwind!
 Find time to unwind at least once every week for optimal health, if you can do it every day even better!

-Here are some of my top tips for stress relief:
+Here are some of the ways that can help you use exercise for stress relief:

-- Connection: make it a family affair or unwind with a friend that is always positive and supportive of you.
+Make exercising a family affair or head out for a walk with a friend that is always positive and supportive of you.
 Connecting with others is a great way to reset and reconnect.

-- Practice positive thinking: what we think we become and we manifest the things that we want by believing in their existence.
+- What we think is what we become and we manifest the things we want by believing in their existence.
 Try using ‘I am’, ‘I can’, ‘I will’.
 Look for the positive in every less favourable situation and learn to love yourself.